migger/minio-maven-wagon/README.md

 # How to enable
 To enable minio wagon make 3 simple steps:

-## 1. add extension to your pom.xml
+## 1. Add extension to your pom.xml
 ```xml
 <project>
   ...